awst-austria/qa4sm/docs/developers_guide.md

     python manage.py migrate
     python manage.py collectstatic

+The first of these will prepare the migration, the second will apply it (and should result in a list of things applied with OK at the end of each line), the third will result in copying of files.

 Create admin user for webapp:

     python manage.py createsuperuser

-Keep note of the username and password you enter here, you'll need it to log into the webapp later.
+Keep note of the username, email and password you enter here, you'll need it to log into the webapp later.
+This should result in the message "Superuser created successfully."

 Populate the database with information about the datasets:

     python manage.py loaddata versions variables filters datasets

+This should result in the message "Installed x object(s) from y fixture(s)".

 ### Start necessary servers